6 min read

 But now, I don’t let those thoughts spiral.
 I don’t pretend they don’t happen, either.
 Instead, I just let the thought land and then move on.

-Peace isn’t the absence of struggle.
-It’s the refusal to get dragged back into it.
+Peace isn’t the absence of struggle; it’s the refusal to get dragged back into it.

 The Lie That Got Me Here (and Kept Me Stuck)